Sheaves and symplectic geometry of cotangent bundles: The three cusps conjecture

+If one of the intervals with one end in $e^{-1}(\{\theta_1, \theta_2\})$ is closed or open, then the non vanishing of $\Hom(F,F[1])$ is given by Propositions~\ref{prop:interv_ferme} and~\ref{prop:FC0-monodunip}.
+This result is in fact local around $C_0$ and we do not use the fact that $\Sigma$ only has one cusp.

-Now the hypothesis that the projection of $\Lambda$ has one cusp is used as follows.
-The sheaf $F$ has a {\em shift} at each point of $\Lambda$, which is a half interger and changes by $1$ when we cross a cusp (see~\eqref{eq:def_shift_simple}).
-If the projection of $\Lambda$ has only one cusp, then $\Lambda$ is decomposed in two intervals, say $\Lambda_+$, $\Lambda_-$ according to the value of the shift.
-In the decomposition of $F|_{C_\varepsilon}$, the points above the ends of an interval $I_a$ which is half-closed are not in the same component $\Lambda_\pm$.
-In particular, if we can not apply the first criterion for $\Ext^1(F,F) \not=0$, that is, if all the intervals $J_k$ above are half-closed, then we find several pairs of conjugate points $(q_+,q_-)$ with $q_\pm \in \Lambda_\pm$.
-Using the linked points of Proposition~\ref{prop:otherFlinkedpoint} it is then possible to find two intertwined pairs of linked/conjugate points and apply the second criterion.
+In the other case all intervals with one end in $e^{-1}(\{\theta_1, \theta_2\})$ are half-closed.
+Here we apply a more global criterion to ensure $\Hom(F,F[1]) \not=0$.
+We define notions of $F$-linked and $F$-conjugate points of $\Lambda$ in Section~\ref{sec:micro_linked}.
+Our criterion is roughly that, if there exist a pair $(p_0,p_1)$ of $F$-linked points and a pair $(q,q')$ of $F$-conjugate points such that $(p_0,p_1)$ and $(q,q')$ are intertwined on the circle $\Lambda/\rspos$, then $\Hom(F,F[1]) \not=0$ (see Proposition~\ref{prop:mongammasurj}).
+Examples of conjugate points are the points of $\Lambda$ corresponding to the ends of one interval $I_a$ in the decomposition of $F|_{C_{1/2}}$ recalled above.
+In Proposition~\ref{prop:otherFlinkedpoint} we see that in our situation we can situate some $F$-linked points.
+The hypothesis that $\Sigma$ has only one cusp is used as follows.
+The sheaf $F$ has a {\em shift} (or {\em Maslov potential} -- see Example~\ref{ex:shift}) at each point of $\Lambda$, which is a half integer and changes by $1$ when we cross a cusp.
+If $\Sigma$ has only one cusp, then $\Lambda/\rspos$ is decomposed in two arcs, say $\Lambda_+$ and $\Lambda_-$, according to the value of the shift.
+In the above decomposition of $F|_{C_{1/2}}$, the points above the ends of an interval $I'_a$ which is half-closed are not in the same component $\Lambda_\pm$.
+This gives several pairs of conjugate points $(q_+,q_-)$ with $q_\pm \in \Lambda_\pm$.
+Using the linked points of Proposition~\ref{prop:otherFlinkedpoint} it is then possible to find two intertwined pairs of linked/conjugate points and apply Proposition~\ref{prop:mongammasurj}.

+This part is organized as follows.
+In Section~\ref{sec:exemples_trois_cusps} we describe the sheaf associated with the standard curve with three cusps and give an example of a curve with one cusp whose conormal bundle is the microsupport of a sheaf.
+In Section~\ref{sec:generic_tgt} we give the first criterion (local around $C_0$) for the non vanishing of $\Hom(F,F[1])$.
+In Section~\ref{sec:micro_linked} we introduce the notions of linked and conjugate points and prove that the existence of two intertwined pairs of linked/conjugate points also implies the non vanishing of $\Hom(F,F[1])$.
+Examples of conjugate points are given in the next section.
+In Section~\ref{sec:trois_points_lies} we prove the existence of three linked points (under the same hypotheses as in Section~\ref{sec:generic_tgt}).
+In the next two sections we apply these criteria to prove the three cusps conjecture.
+In the last section we give a sketch of proof of the four cusp conjecture with the same method.

 In this part we assume that $\cor$ is an infinite field (we use it in Proposition~\ref{prop:otherFlinkedpoint} and we use Gabriel's theorem).